nus-cs2113-AY1920S2/tp/docs/UserGuide.md

     There is already an existing list name!

 The following will occur if there is already an existing student list with the same name.
-The student list will not be created and if you wish to create the student list, you will need to retype the command `studentlist add`.
+The student list will not be created and if you wish to create another student list, you will need to retype the command `studentlist add`.

     >>> studentlist add
     What is the name of your list?